netbox-community/go-netbox/docs/ConsolePortRequest.md

 ### NewConsolePortRequest

-`func NewConsolePortRequest(device DeviceRequest, name string, ) *ConsolePortRequest`
+`func NewConsolePortRequest(device BriefDeviceRequest, name string, ) *ConsolePortRequest`

 NewConsolePortRequest instantiates a new ConsolePortRequest object This constructor will assign default values to properties that have it defined,